CALLHOME German Speech

 |Online Documentation:||LDC97S43 Documents|

 |Citation:||Canavan, Alexandra, David Graff, and George Zipperlen.
 CALLHOME German Speech LDC97S43.
 Web Download.
 Philadelphia: Linguistic Data Consortium, 1997.|

-All calls originated in North America and were placed to locations overseas (typically Europe).
-Most participants called family members or close friends.
+All calls originated in North America and were placed to locations outside North America (typically Europe).
+Most speakers called family members or close friends.

 LDC has also released CALLHOME German Transcripts (LDC97T15), which consists of transcriptions of portions of the speech in this release and CALLHOME German Lexicon (LDC97L18), which contains words from CALLHOME German Transcripts.